 From the opening sequence, Max the cursed brotherhood started like a Pixar movie, which got me very excited to play it.
 Max The Curse of the brotherhood has an appealing story and protagonist, but regarding the puzzles I found them initially intriguing but they tend to get repetitive and therefore predictable over the course of the game.
 The controls were badly thought out and far too slow, restrictive and damn well annoying for my big adult hands, so I can imagine what it would be like for the younger hands.
-Although I did enjoy many aspects of this game, I probably wouldn’t recommend it due to the mechanics which is a pity as it really could be a lot more than it is, unfortunately its potential was never achieved.
+As previously said, on the Switch the controls were better, but again in my opinion, not enough for a seamless and smooth gameplay.
+Although, in saying that I did enjoy many aspects of this game, I probably wouldn’t recommend it due to the mechanics and frame rate on the switch which is a pity as it really could be a lot more than it is, unfortunately its potential was never achieved.

 Max: The Curse of the Brotherhood had a lot of potential, but not enough to receive any more than a Thumb Culture Bronze Award, which coincidentally enough was the colour of my thumb after playing it!